Gen Z reveals 6 true yet overlooked banking trends

 • Financial education tools: The app should provide financial education tools to help Gen Z learn about managing their money.

-I’ve already mentioned a few times how important investing is for Gen Z, but let’s examine the issue in more detail.
+I’ve already mentioned a few times how important saving investing is for Gen Z, but let’s examine the issue in more detail.

 • Gen Z is the most investing-savvy generation yet.
 According to a study by the CFA Institute, over half (56%) of the Zoomers surveyed own some investments.
 The financial transactions here mostly involve investing in cryptocurrency (55%) and stocks (41%).
 They are less likely to use mutual funds than older generations and more likely to invest in cryptocurrency and NFTs than Gen Xers.